Stape

 Conclusion

 Setting up server-side tracking is a great way to improve your website’s performance and get more accurate data.
 This blog post gathered general information needed to get started with server-side tracking.
-Here we covered all of the possible guides and use cases.
+Here we covered setting up Server Google Tag Manager, Server Google Analytics 4, server-side Google Ads, server-side Facebook Ads, and other platform integrations with advanced options.
 Server-side tagging has many actual and potential use cases.
 We have a blog post covering server-side tracking use cases in detail.

-Don’t hesitate to contact us to get assistance.
+So, don’t hesitate to contact us to get assistance with your server-side tracking implementation.
 We are experts in server-side tracking and can help you to dive into the world of tags.